 - Portability: It should be able to easily be carried and transported around.

 - Cognizability: It’s value must be easily identified.
 Ex: A dollar bill is marked with a “1”, and ten dollar bill has a “10”.
 You can easily see and compare their worth.

 - Stability of value: The value should remain constant over a long period of time.

 - Limited Supply: Money must be relatively scarce and not easy to come by.
 The amount of money is regulated by the government so it can maintain its value.
 Ex: In apocalyptic TV shows, water becomes a form of money due to its scarcity.

 All in all, the main form of money used in economies today is fiat money; it has no value except that of which is ordered by the government.
-What matters is that the money functions as a medium of exchange, as a store of value, and as a unit of account.
+What matters is that all types of money functions as a medium of exchange, as a store of value, and as a unit of account.